-Medigap Plan High Deductible F is a popular option for Medicare beneficiaries that want a low monthly premium, are healthy, and have the means to pay a higher deductible if they need Medical care.
+Medigap Plan High Deductible F is a popular option for Medicare beneficiaries who want a low monthly premium, are healthy, and can pay a higher deductible if they need Medical care.
 These plans have very low rate increases.
 Once the deductible is met, the remaining Medicare costs are covered at 100%

 Plan HDF was discontinued for new Medicare beneficiaries in 2020.